 Children today have a sharper mind than the past generation.
 This is because they are introduced to the technology as early and they get to learn from the world at large rather than just the family members surrounding them.
 Technology as a whole can be used to influence children positively towards learning new exciting things.

-At Akima, the best school on Kiambu road, we have learned the secret of using the resources around us to foster children’s development towards the right way.
+At Akima, the best school in Nairobi, we have learned the secret of using the resources around us to foster children’s development towards the right way.
 In order to achieve this, we invite the parents to always work hand in hand with us in order to establish the same trend both in school and at home with the child.

 Some of the ways parents can train their children to use technology positively are: